synvert-hq/synvert-vscode-extension/README.md

 # Synvert README

-Synvert vscode extension provides an alternative find / replace based on AST nodes.
+Synvert vscode extension provides a find / replace alternative based on AST nodes.

+Why do you need Synvert?

+1. It's more accurate. e.g. it can find parameters in function declaration in typescript but ignore the arguments in function call.

+2. It's more powerful. e.g. it can find all unused imports in typescript and remove them.

 It supports Typescript, Javascript and Ruby so far.